 Then I turned to an old favourite: Blake Snyder's Save the Cat, with its fifteen 'beats' that point out the way in which many movies (and a number of novels) are structured to give the viewer/reader the greatest satisfaction.

 Snyder is more of a three act structure man, which is fine.
 I needed that in conjunction with Hawker's character arc approach.

 Both these books helped enormously this time round - aided by the fact that I was determined I wasn't going to be beat.

 But I need to say that neither of them quite mention the fact that you really have to know quite a lot about your story before you try to work out things like character arcs and fifteen beats.

 In spite of the way it reads in the books, you can't actually start out by sitting down and just doing a synopsis.
 At least I can't.
 I have to have piles of stuff written in order to know who the characters are, and in order to figure out at least something of what the story is actually about.

 Consequently I now have a large bunch of separate files: various incomplete drafts, piles and piles of notes (to the point that no matter how hard I try I can't quite get them in any sort of order) and all sorts of notes on top of notes.
 What this process does is give me ideas enough to move forward on a synopsis.
-It stops me from accepting that what I might have written first time round isn't going to be enough and that I need to keep digging deeper and deeper and asking Why until I'm blue in the face.
+It stops me from believing that what I've written first time round is going to be enough, and that I need to keep digging deeper and deeper and asking Why until I'm blue in the face.